mongodb/snooty-data-api/README.md

 ## Endpoints

-The following are the base URLs for the Snooty Data API;
+The following are the base URLs for the Snooty Data API:

 - `https://snooty-data-api.mongodb.com/`
 - `https://snooty-data-api.docs.staging.corp.mongodb.com/`